diyanaco/dy_backend_api/README.md

 When creating new link table, alembic won't be able to detect the changes, so need to "flask run" and create the link table first
 After the table is created then can do some manipulations on the table and alembic will be able to detect

+# SQLAlchemy
+query data and session commit must present in the same app context (meaning same function or file)